 The History of Pharmacy Museum at the University of Arizona College of Pharmacy grew out of the work of Jesse Hurlbut, a former Tucson pharmacist and state pharmacy board inspector and collector of pharmacy items from around Arizona and the West.
-The museum opened in 1966 in the old Pharmacy/Microbiology building on the University's Main Campus, and was moved to the current College of Pharmacy buildings at the Arizona Health Sciences Center in 1982.
+The museum opened in 1966 in the old Pharmacy/Microbiology building on the University's Main Campus, and was moved to the current College of Pharmacy buildings at the University of Arizona Health Sciences in 1982.
 In 2012, the museum expanded to include Roy P. Drachman Hall, and it continues to grow and develop, with exhibits regularly being added and updated.

 Spanning throughout the Skaggs Pharmaceutical Sciences Center and the Pulido Center of Drachman Hall, the museum contains a collection of over hundreds of thousands of items, including bottles, original drug containers, books, store fixtures, and artifacts from Arizona (circa 1880 to 1950) and elsewhere.

 The museum is pleased to offer a self-guided tour, which begins in room 344 of the Skaggs Pharmaceutical Sciences Center (brochures are available within).
 The tour takes 30-90 minutes, depending on your pace.

-The History of Pharmacy Museum is located in the College of Pharmacy complex at the Arizona Health Sciences, which is south of the College of Medicine and University Medical Center and west of College of Nursing building (see map, at bottom of page).
+The History of Pharmacy Museum is located in the College of Pharmacy complex at the University of Arizona Health Sciences, which is south of the College of Medicine and University Medical Center and west of College of Nursing building (see map, at bottom of page).
 It is open Monday through Friday, 8 a.m. to 5 p.m.
 Admission is free.
 For more information, please call 520-626-1427.

 Don't miss The History of Pharmacy Museum Photo Tour